 What Could The Amateur 2 Look Like?

 Given that Rami Malek's Heller is safe and still works for the Agency at the end of The Amateur, it feels like James Hawes has free rein to do whatever he wants if the story continues.
-Further exploring the fun dynamic between Lawrence Fishburne's Henderson and Malek's Heller could make for a really interesting adventure.
+Further exploring the fun dynamic between Laurence Fishburne's Henderson and Malek's Heller could make for an enjoyable adventure.

-Another fun relationship that The Amateur could explore is that between Heller and Jon Bernthal's (who is going to have his own The Punisher MCU special next year) The Bear.
+Another fun relationship that The Amateur could explore is that between Heller and Jon Bernthal's (who is going to have his own The Punisher MCU special next year), character, the Bear.

-Additionally, there are always those fan theories that Rachel Brosnahan's Sarah isn't really dead.
+Additionally, there are fan theories that Rachel Brosnahan's Sarah isn't dead.
 While the original movie never explored that idea, it's an easy direction to take.

-While the chances of a sequel remain uncertain, the original movie did perform decently at the box office, making $96 million at the worldwide box office.
-This total clears the estimated budget of $60 million (not accounting for marketing), so The Amateur 2 is at least still a possibility.
+While the chances of a sequel remain uncertain, the original movie performed decently at the box office, making $96 million worldwide.
+That total clears the estimated budget of $60 million (not accounting for marketing), so The Amateur 2 is still possible.